Na Wspólnej

 Na Wspólnej (/pl/, "On Wspólna Street") is a Polish television soap opera.
-It has been running since 2003 on the TVN channel as its flagship primetime weekday soap opera.
-It is not loosely based on the German production Unter uns but the hungarian series Barátok közt and it follows the lives of the inhabitants of an apartment block in Wspólna Street, Warsaw.
+It premiered on 23 January 2003 on TVN as has become its flagship primetime weekday series.
+It is loosely based on the Hungarian production Barátok közt and it follows the lives of the inhabitants of an apartment block in Wspólna Street, Warsaw.
 Episodes tend to last around 20 minutes (without commercials).
-It is a Polish version of the Hungarian Barátok közt.
-After about 100 episodes production started to create own storylines.

 The series is shot almost entirely in Warsaw and produced by the Polish branch of Fremantle Media.
-Na Wspólnej is the second Polish television soap opera ever to exceed the number of 4,000 episodes.
+Na Wspólnej is the second Polish television series to exceed the number of 4,000 episodes.